B-WET Watershed Science Teacher Training

 Our Outdoor Instructors are often, well, outdoors!
 Drop them an email first, or call our main Museum phone number:

 NOAA's B-WET program is an environmental education program that promotes locally relevant, experiential learning in the K-12 environment.
 The delivery of B-WET occurs primarily through competitive funding that promotes Meaningful Watershed Educational Experiences (MWEEs).
 The program is national in scope with 7 regional programs: California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawaii, New England, and the Pacific Northwest.

-Lake Champlain Maritime Museum is the first Vermont recipient of a grant from New England B-WET.
-“B-WET” stands for “New England Bay Watershed Education and Training.”
+Lake Champlain Maritime Museum is the first Vermont recipient of a NOAA New England Bay Watershed Education and Training (B-WET) grant.
 The Fisheries Service of the National Oceanic and Atmospheric Administration (NOAA) has awarded B-WET grants to support nine educational projects in New England to provide hands-on learning experiences for K-12 students to foster greater understanding of and connection to local watersheds.

 “Lake Champlain Maritime Museum is honored to be New England B-WET’s first Vermont grant recipient," said Erick Tichonuk, LCMM’s Executive Director.
 “The grant will enable us to